Dutch gov't proposes first curfew since World War Two, flight bans | Business

 Dutch gov't proposes first curfew since World War Two, flight bans

-The Dutch government on Wednesday proposed imposing the first nationwide curfew since World War Two and a ban on flights from South Africa and Britain in a bid to limit the spread of new coronavirus mutations in the Netherlands.
-Prime Minister Mark Rutte said the proposals must first be approved by parliament, which is set to debate the country's toughest measures so far against the coronavirus this week.
+The Dutch government on Wednesday proposed the first nationwide curfew since World War Two and a ban on flights from South Africa and Britain in its toughest moves yet to limit the spread of new coronavirus mutations in the Netherlands.
+Prime Minister Mark Rutte said the curfew must be approved by parliament, which is set to debate measures against the coronavirus on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)